truenas/middleware/docs/userguide/index.rst

 |Figure41a_png|

 All groups that came with the operating system will be listed.
-Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use **sudo**.
+Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use :command:`sudo`.
 If you click a group entry, a "Members" button will appear.
 Click this button to view and modify that group's membership.

 If you click the "Add Group" button, you will see the screen shown in Figure 4.1b.
 Table 4.1a summarizes the available options when creating a group.